voiceflow/runtime-client-js/docs/advanced-usage.md

 });
 ```

+**WARNING:** This is an unsafe feature and you should know what you're doing before using it.

-**WARNING:** If you want to set variables to affect the result of the next interaction, then you should set the variables of the **most recent** `Context` returned by an interaction.
+If you want to set variables to affect the result of the next interaction, then you should set the variables of the **most recent** `Context` returned by an interaction.
 Interaction methods will return a reference to the `RuntimeClient`'s current internal `Context` object, which will be used for the next state transition.

 Recall that each `Context` returned by the `RuntimeClient` is a snapshot of the Voiceflow app state at some point in time.
 Setting the variables on `context1` will not affect variables values on `context2`.

+Additionally, if you want to implement time-travelling and keep a record of past `Context`s, then do **not** use a setter, as it will modify any past `Context`s that you call the setter on, thus, leaving your record in a misleading state.